Skip to content

 What Expensive Courses Actually Sell You

-Magoosh, Kaplan, and Princeton Review aren't scams.
+Kaplan, Princeton Review, and other premium prep services aren't scams.
 Their materials are good.
-What you're paying $300–$500 for is primarily structure and accountability — a pre-built study plan, progress tracking, adaptive drills that adjust to your weaknesses, and the psychological effect of having spent money.
+What you're paying $300-$500 for is primarily structure and accountability: a pre-built study plan, progress tracking, adaptive drills that adjust to your weaknesses, and the psychological effect of having spent money.

 If you need external structure to study consistently, that's worth something.
 But if you can build your own schedule and stick to it, you don't need to pay for the structure.
-The underlying content — question types, strategy, vocabulary — is replicable with the free and near-free resources above.
+The underlying content (question types, strategy, vocabulary) is replicable with the resources above.
+The TDMBA GRE course gives you the same structure and progress tracking as premium courses at a fraction of the cost, with the added benefit of being purpose-built for deferred MBA score targets.

-Most college students who build a real 90-day prep schedule around ETS official materials and Gregmat score within three to five points of what they would have scored with a premium course.
+Most college students who build a real 90-day prep schedule around ETS official materials and a focused prep tool score within three to five points of what they would have scored with a premium course.
 That's within the margin of a retake anyway.

 What Comes After the GRE